latolukasz/beeorm-doc/docs/guide/event_broker.md

 # Event broker

-Redis introduced amazing feature called [Redis Streams](https://redis.io/topics/streams-intro) that is following concept of **consumer groups**.
-Idea is simple yet very powerful:
+Redis introduced an amazing feature called [Redis Streams](https://redis.io/topics/streams-intro) that is following the concept of **consumer groups**.
+The idea is simple yet very powerful:

  * basic functional block is a **stream** which can be described as an event holder, place where you send (publish) and store events.
 Each stream has a name.